Coronavirus, Domestic Abuse and Sexual Violence: Information for Professionals

 JUNO Women’s Aid

-- Where possible and appropriate, email the helpline: email@example.com
+- Where possible and appropriate, professionals should email the helpline to reserve the telephone helpline capacity for survivors: firstname.lastname@example.org

 - All face-to-face contact has been suspended.
 This includes: The Freedom Programme, Stronger Families, Escape The Trap, work in schools and volunteer programmes.
 Where possible, support is being offered via 1-1 telephone calls.